Hmrinal/chatbot1/README.md

 ## 🔨 Basic Working

-The purpose was to create a basic understanding of Python by building up two chatbots.
-The first one is the manual chatbot where one needs to write up in textfield provided and the bot will try to give appropriate reply.
-The second part is a kind of autonomus version, where we have used libraries to make it able enough that it recognizes human voice.
+The purpose was to create a basic understanding of Python by building up `two chatbots`.
+The first one is the `manual chatbot` where one needs to write up in textfield provided and the bot will try to give appropriate reply.
+The second part is a kind of `autonomus version`, where we have used libraries to make it able enough that it recognizes human voice.

 ### Manual Chatbot :